 In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting".
 The areas for simplification in this update involve several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 Additionally, this ASU allows an entity to make an accounting policy election to either estimate the number of awards that are expected to vest (current GAAP) or account for forfeitures as they occur.
 ASU No. 2016-09 will be effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-ASU No. 2016-09 may be applied prospectively or retrospectively, and early adoption is permitted.
-The Company is evaluating the impact that ASU No. 2016-09 will have on the Company's financial statements.
+ASU No. 2016-09 will not have a material impact on the Company's financial statements.